cartoon-raccoon/cogsy/README.md

 Cogsy as an app with a user interface, has 4 main screens:
 1. **Collection**:
 This is the main screen that pops up when you start Cogsy.
 On the left are the folders in your collection, on the right are the contents of each folder.
+Pressing Enter on a selected album will bring up a screen with the album's information.
 This is also where you access the command line, which can be activated by pressing `:`.
 You can return to this screen from anywhere in the app by pressing 1.
 ![cogsy_main](images/screenshots/cogsy_main.png)
 2. **Wantlist**: Pull this up by pressing 2.
 This displays the contents of your wantlist.
 Pressing Enter will pull up a screen displaying information on the selected album, and you can press Backspace to go back to the list.
 ![cogsy_wantlist](images/screenshots/cogsy_wantlist.png)